 Symptoms are usually non-existent during the early period of liver cancer.
 The major symptoms and signs of liver cancer include:

 The majority of the cases of liver cancer have unknown causes.
 These occur in people without any underlying diseases or illnesses.
 In a few cases, chronic hepatitis infection can result in liver cancer at later stages.
 Some of the other common risk factors are:

+Liver cancer can be diagnosed with the following methods and tests: Blood Test: A blood test can help detect abnormalities within the liver functionalities.
+Imaging Test: These can include a CT scan, MRI, or ultrasound.
+The doctor can recommend these tests for better evaluation of cancer.
 Biopsy: Biopsy involves the sampling of the liver tissues.
 This tissue is taken out for experimentation.
 Laboratory testing involves removing a liver portion for a more definitive liver cancer diagnosis.
 A thin needle is inserted inside the skin and reaches the liver.
 It then collects the sample for experimenting.
 The tissue is then analyzed in a laboratory for cancer spread and stage.
 Infection, bruising and bleeding can be side effects related to biopsy.